tomahim/tensorflow-image-classification/README.md

 Tensorflow works well with the Nvidia CUDA Toolkit, you will need to install the following tools in this order :

 - [Microsoft Visual Studio](https://www.visualstudio.com/fr/) : If you're on Windows, it's needed for better integration with CUDA
-- [CUDA Toolkit 9.0](https://developer.nvidia.com/cuda-toolkit) : be carefull to install the CUDA 9.0 version as it's for now the last release Tensorflow supports
+- [CUDA Toolkit 9.0](https://developer.nvidia.com/cuda-toolkit) : be carefull to chosse the CUDA 9.0 version as it's for now the latest version Tensorflow fully supports
 - [NVIDIA cuDNN](https://developer.nvidia.com/cudnn) : The GPU Accelerated Deep Learning library by Nvidia